Moscow Protesters Sentenced in ‘New Bolotnaya’ Case - The Moscow Times

-Activists who took to the streets in support of fair elections this summer have been sentenced to between two and three years on protest-related charges on Tuesday.
+Russian authorities have begun handing jail sentences to activists on protest-related charges after they took to the streets in support of fair elections this summer.

-Authorities opened criminal proceedings and said they had identified key suspects in what they called mass civil unrest during the July 27 opposition protest.
+The Investigative Committee opened criminal proceedings following the July 27 opposition protest and placed 14 suspects of what it called mass civil unrest in pre-trial detention.
 Charges of mass civil unrest carry a maximum prison sentence of eight years.

 Observers have compared the case to the aftermath of mass anti-Kremlin demonstrations in 2012, when dozens of activists were prosecuted and jailed in what has become known as the “Bolotnaya Square case.”